This post was graciously sponsored by Pela in collaboration with the EWC. The review and opinions are 100% mine.

 And why not?
 Fibers and food both come from flora and fauna.
 So it makes sense.

 Pela is a prime example of this shift.
 They’re using said flora to reengineer phones cases, making them more circular and, thus, more sustainable.
+Obvously, they will be great at protecting your phone too.
+I have made many a trip to my local mobile iphone repair shop to have my phone seen to, so I’m hoping these phone cases will be revolutionary.
 So why am I covering Pela if they’re not a fashion brand?
 Because the consumer packaged goods (CPG) industry is also rife with eco issues, just like fashion.
 This is especially the case [pun!] for our electronics.

 The Conventional Case Conundrum